Trans-Canada Highway: Atlantic provinces

-From Moncton, the highway continues southeast for 54 km to a junction at Aulac close to the New Brunswick–Nova Scotia border (near Sackville).
-Here, Trans-Canada Highway again splits into two routes, with the main route continuing to the nearby border with Nova Scotia as Route 2, and a 70 km route designated as Route 16, which runs east to the Confederation Bridge at Cape Jourimain.
+The Trans-Canada Highway crosses into New Brunswick and becomes Route 2 just northwest of Edmundston.
+From Edmundston, the highway (again signed exclusively with the TCH shield) follows the Saint John River Valley, running south to Woodstock (parallelling the Canada–United States border) and then east for another 102 km to pass through Fredericton and continues to Moncton.
+From Moncton, the highway continues to a junction at Aulac close to the New Brunswick–Nova Scotia border (near Sackville).
+Here, the Trans-Canada Highway again splits into two routes, with the main route continuing to the nearby border with Nova Scotia as Route 2, and a 70 km route designated as Route 16, which runs east to the Confederation Bridge at Cape Jourimain.